Rich content helps retailers better tell their stories in a post-COVID eCommerce world

 MM: They can partner with a technology provider, such as Arc XP, that can implement the tools they need to provide these content-rich customer experiences through store front and storytelling.
 Arc XP integrates easily with retailers’ existing systems as a headless commerce platform or as an end-to-end solution out of the box to help retailers and brands provide consumers with more engaging commerce experiences.
 And being configurable and customizable, Arc XP can be tailored to meet the brand’s individual needs.

 Want to learn more about the eCommerce technologies that have gained traction with retailers and proven to have staying power with merchants?
-Download the full Tech Innovations That Stick report from Digital Commerce 360.
+Download Digital Commerce 360′s Tech Innovations That Stick report.